dotnet/aspire/src/Components/Aspire.Microsoft.Azure.Cosmos/README.md

 #### Account Endpoint

-The recommended approach is to use an AccountEndpoint, which works with the `AzureCosmosDBSettings.Credential` property to establish a connection.
+The recommended approach is to use an AccountEndpoint, which works with the `MicrosoftAzureCosmosDBSettings.Credential` property to establish a connection.
 If no credential is configured, the [DefaultAzureCredential](https://learn.microsoft.com/dotnet/api/azure.identity.defaultazurecredential) is used.

 ```json
 {